2025 BBC editorial bias allegations: Other responses

 Following the initial reporting, Caroline Dinenage MP, chair of the House of Commons' Culture, Media and Sport Committee, wrote to Samir Shah requesting details on how the BBC had addressed Prescott's concerns.

 The response from the UK government and other political figures varied.
-The spokesperson for Prime Minister Keir Starmer stated that while mistakes had been made, the government still supported the BBC and that it must act to maintain public trust.
-Culture Secretary Lisa Nandy also defended the BBC, suggesting that there was a "weaponisation" of criticism of the BBC which was "from all sides for its coverage of highly contentious and contested issues".
-Conservative Leader of the Opposition Kemi Badenoch while calling the BBC a treasured institution stated that it had contempt for those who pointed out its mistakes, while Reform leader Nigel Farage said the Panorama footage amounted to electoral interference and that the BBC had been "institutionally biased for decades".
+The spokesperson for prime minister Keir Starmer stated that while mistakes had been made, the government still supported the BBC and that it must act to maintain public trust.
+Culture secretary Lisa Nandy also defended the BBC, suggesting that there was a "weaponisation" of criticism of the BBC which was "from all sides for its coverage of highly contentious and contested issues".
+Conservative leader of the opposition Kemi Badenoch stated that the BBC has contempt for those who call out its mistakes, while also saying the BBC is an "institution that we need to treasure in our country", while Reform UK leader Nigel Farage said the Panorama footage amounted to electoral interference and that the BBC had been "institutionally biased for decades".
 Former prime minister Boris Johnson, in an article for The Daily Telegraph, demanded an explanation from Tim Davie or his resignation.

-Internationally, the White House condemned the BBC's actions, with Trump thanking The Telegraph for exposing the alleged bias.
+Internationally, the White House condemned the BBC's actions, with Trump thanking The Daily Telegraph for exposing the alleged bias.
 Trump's administration also called for an independent inquiry into the BBC's operations.
-On 10 November, the BBC reported that it received a letter from Trump in which he threatened legal action over the edited version of his speech documented in a BBC documentary.